jordbort/lemony-friend/README.md

 - `!goodbye` (or `!bye` or `!gn` or `!goodnight`) - This command can be used to say good night to a user leaving chat.
 - `!dadjoke` - This command gets a random joke from a [Dad Joke API](https://icanhazdadjoke.com/api).
 - `!pokemon` - This command can be used to get useful information about a Pokémon from a [Pokémon API](https://pokeapi.co/).
+- `!convert` - This command can be used to convert measurements of temperature, length, weight, and volume from one unit to another.
+The syntax is `!convert <number> <fromUnit> <toUnit>`.
+Approximate values are used for imperial versus metric units, so there may be some small inconsistencies.
+For weight units, there is a distinction between a metric ton, US (short) ton, and UK (long) ton.
+For volume units, imperial cup measurements are used except when converting to metric, in which case the legal US cup is used.
+The US fluid ounce is also used, rather than the imperial fluid ounce measurement.

 ## Command Lemon Interface 🍋️
 If lemony_friend is present in your Twitch channel, or you are a moderator of a channel where lemony_friend is present, you are able to use the command `cli` to adjust lemony_friend's settings and data.